agnesoft/adev/projects/abuild/high_level_design.md

 ### Build

-The build is done based on the dependency graph produced from the build cache.
-The translation units should be built in maximum parallelization.
-The projects should be linked as soon as all its translation units (and their dependencies) are built.
+The build is done based on the dependency graph produced from the build cache in the "shadow" directory (same structure as the project itself) named by the toolchain and the configuration being built.
+The translation units will be built in parallel.
+A project should be linked as soon as all its translation units (and their dependencies) are built.
+All built dynamic libraries and executables shall be placed in `<build directory>/bin`.

+### Custom Commands

+Before and after each build step (compilation, linking) as well as before and after the entire build there can be custom command(s) specified to be run.
+For example to generate source files, support COMs etc.

 ### Build Installation

-TODO
+By default no installation is done.
+It can be enabled and customized.

 ### Bootstrapping

-TODO
+Bootstrapping is done for known hard-coded compiler toolchains.
+These are used directly using OS specific native shell script (bash/cmd) to build `abuild` first.
+Built `abuild` will be able to build itself again if desired or be directly used as described.